Is Sugar Inflammatory? — 8 Ways Sugar May Drive Inflammation

 Acute inflammation is the body's immediate and short-term response to an injury, infection, or other foreign invaders.
 Consider it an army of immune cells mobilizing against a threat.
 Inflammatory cytokines are the first soldiers to respond, signaling other immune cells to take action.
 This mechanism helps the body ward off diseases and heal injuries.
 And once the issue is resolved, the troops go home.

-On the other hand, chronic inflammation (also known as systematic inflammation) is like an army that never stands down.
+On the other hand, chronic inflammation (also known as systemic inflammation) is like an army that never stands down.
 Instead of responding to immediate threats, this prolonged inflammatory process continues even without foreign invaders.
 The immune cells and inflammatory cytokines remain on heightened alert, often misidentifying the body's own tissues as threats and attacking them.
 This can lead to autoimmune disorders where the body's immune system mistakenly attacks its own cells and tissues, which can significantly damage organs, tissues, and cells.

 The Not-So-Sweet Connection Between Sugar and Inflammation